Coronavirus: Hydro-Quebec suspends fees as COVID-19 cases rise in province

 Community Interviews with Moose FM

-Ten people in Quebec are currently in intensive care and another 10 people are being treated for the virus at the hospital.
+Premier Francois Legault did confirm that the 4 confirmed COVID-19 deaths were of people who lived in the same seniors residence.

-Health officials said that as of Sunday morning, 1,512 Quebecers are under investigation and 9,242 tests results have come back negative.
-One person has fully recovered.
+2,000 people are under investigation and waiting for their results and 9,700 test results have come back negative.

+There is still only one confirmed full recovery in the province, a person who tested negative twice after having been infected.
+Quebec’s public health director however believes there are many more individuals who have recovered.

 Story continues below advertisement